Camille greets me with a jovial Bonjour!

 Why did I do that?
 I’m so dumb!

-Why do they always treat me like that?
+How come they always treat me that way?

-It’s that voice in your head that says, You suck.
-You’re a klutz!
+It’s that voice in our head that says, You suck.
+What a klutz!
 You’re fat!

 The inner critic’s job is… *drum roll*

 Yes, it wants to ensure you’re accepted, loved and respected.
 (Social connection equals survival, remember?)

 Imagine a nagging mother who wants the best for you.